On regular hypergraphs of high girth: Introduction

-A hypergraph is said to be a {\em cycle} if there exists a cyclic ordering of its edges, $(e_1,\ldots,e_l)$ say, such that there exist distinct vertices $v_1,\ldots,v_l$ with $v_i \in e_i \cap e_{i+1}$ for all $i$ (where we define $e_{l+1} := e_1$).
-As mentioned above, this notion of a hypergraph cycle is originally due to Berge, and is sometimes called a {\em Berge-cycle}.
+A hypergraph is said to be a {\em cycle} if it has at least two edges, and there is a cyclic ordering of its edges, $(e_1,\ldots,e_l)$ say, such that there exist distinct vertices $v_1,\ldots,v_l$ with $v_i \in e_i \cap e_{i+1}$ for all $i$ (where we define $e_{l+1} := e_1$).
+This notion of a hypergraph cycle is originally due to Berge, and is sometimes called a {\em Berge-cycle}.
 The {\em length} of a cycle is the number of edges in it.
 The {\em girth} of a hypergraph is the length of the shortest cycle it contains.

+Observe that two distinct edges $e,f$ with $|e \cap f| \geq 2$ form a cycle of length 2 under this definition, so when considering hypergraphs of high girth, we may restrict our attention to linear hypergraphs.